Your Grandad's Football

 July 2019 – Collapsed at home, rescued by Garry, sent to hospital having had a burst Gastric Ulcer and family told to say their goodbyes.
 Critically ill for a week or so but recovered after treatment- transfusion etc.

-ADDITION BY KAREN 12/07/21
+CONTINUED BY KAREN

 2 March 2020 – Vivian passed away at The Maltings in Peterborough after having to be moved into nursing care the month before.

 19 March 2020 – Vivian's funeral, three days before the first national lockdown due to the covid pandemic.
-The family restricted the funeral to immediate family only on advice from Karen's medical work colleagues as covid was now spreading quickly.
+The family restricted the funeral to immediate family only on advice from my medical work colleagues as covid was now spreading quickly.
 The wake was cancelled.

-October/November 2020 – contracted covid and was hospitalised due to immune response but recovered and was discharged November 2020 after two weeks.
-At that time elderly patients were being discharged into care homes due to lack of community care workers, so Karen moved in to care for Eric for three weeks in order for him to be able to return home.
-Karen advertised in an Oundle Facebook Group for a new carer and found Elisa Perna (Vincent’s daughter) and Katie Birkett (an Oundle resident and very experienced carer).
+October/November 2020 – Eric contracted covid and was hospitalised due to immune response but recovered and was discharged November 2020 after two weeks.
+At that time elderly patients were being discharged into care homes due to lack of community care workers, so I moved in to care for Eric for three weeks in order for him to be able to return home.
+I advertised in an Oundle Facebook Group for a new carer and found Elisa Perna (Vincent’s daughter) and Katie Birkett (an Oundle resident and very experienced carer).
 These two wonderful people were with us until the end.

 April 2021 – Eric was desperate to get a few things finished as he sensed he was running out of time.
 He wanted to reach his 95th birthday and would have loved another big birthday bash but this was denied by covid restrictions.
 He also wanted to have a church service and wake for Vivian, but the pandemic stopped that also.
 He was desperate to get back to the pub, The Red Lion at Warmington, for his favourite Scampi & Chips and Tim’s Apple Pie.
 He was now eating scampi & chips (which he referred to as scimpi and chaps) for most meals at home (lunch and dinner!) with a good-sized dollop of tartar sauce.

 June 2021 – Blood test results showed some issues and he was given the option of going into hospital as he might just need a blood transfusion.
 Was told a bed was booked and he would probably be in for just 48 hours, was also reassured you can have visitors now.
 He had already done a Respect Form with Oundle Surgery stating no more hospital after the experience in November.
 However, he decided to roll the dice one last time.
 There wasn’t a bed booked, more confusion and we had a drawn-out night getting booked in via A&E where 80 people were waiting for beds apparently.
 Covid restrictions had lifted slightly allowing a visitor once he was on the ward (he spent three days on MAU first where no visitors were allowed).
-Only one visitor was allowed during the duration of the stay, Garry was away supporting another family member when visiting opened up, so Karen was the nominated visitor.
+Only one visitor was allowed during the duration of the stay, Garry was away supporting another family member when visiting opened up, so I was the nominated visitor.
 Blood tests showed markers for blood cancer and prostrate cancer.
 The hospital also wanted to do another endoscopy because of anaemia.
 Eric said I am dying of old age, all I want is to go home.
 He refused further tests.
-The hospital kept trying to keep him in for longer but eventually Karen and a social worker managed to get through to them that Eric had all necessary cares in place and just wanted to come home now, and they were acting against his wishes.
-Karen had noticed he had stopped eating as visits coincided with lunchtimes, breakfast was uneaten Tues and Weds and he was not interested in the lunch.
+The hospital kept trying to keep him in for longer but eventually we managed to get through to them that Eric had all necessary cares in place and just wanted to come home now, and they were acting against his wishes.
+I had noticed he had stopped eating as visits coincided with lunchtimes, breakfast was uneaten Tues and Weds and he was not interested in the lunch.
 So, eight days after being admitted to hospital we managed to get him home, it was Thursday 24th June, and the last time we saw Eric managing to sit up properly.
 On arriving home, we decided to put him to bed as he was worn out.
 Garry and Katie looked after Eric through the night.
-On Friday morning the district nurse and Katie felt he was end of life and with the info from Karen about when he stopped eating we decided to call the doctor to make an assessment.
-Dr Lijesen (Karen’s old doctor from Deeping now at Oundle) came out and assessed on the Friday afternoon, she agreed end of life and estimated he might get to Wednesday.
+On Friday morning the district nurse and Katie felt he was end of life and with the info from me about when he stopped eating we decided to call the doctor to make an assessment.
+The doctor came out and assessed on the Friday afternoon, she agreed end of life and estimated he might get to Wednesday.
 On Friday Eric spoke to Todd, Kitty and Danny (Danny via video call).
 He also saw his brother Alan and wife Pam, and niece Tracey.
 Robert Bosworth also popped in.
 On Saturday morning a hospital bed was delivered, and Eric was moved into the living room and made more comfortable.

 Over the last few days he wanted to know when the England – Germany match was on and was desperate to beat the Germans (or jerries as he called them).
 Stuart came on Monday.
 Eric regained consciousness for a short while late Monday afternoon and evening.

 Tuesday morning Eric was able to talk a little and tell us he loved us.
 He changed his final funeral song to the one we had for mum’s in the last few days.
 He called out his brother Joe’s name but was largely not talking or opening his eyes throughout the day.
 We put on “I’ll never find another you” by The Seekers and Eric moved his hands to the song and silently mouthed the words, he was still there just no longer able to communicate.
 Garry, Karen and Todd spent the day there (Vincent, Lucy and Elisa also popped in, and Katie was providing care) and then the England-Germany match came on (Euros 2020 delayed to 2021 due to covid).
 Karen left partway through the match to get some rest.
 At the end of the match Eric’s breathing started to change and get slower.
 He had been told the score by Garry and Todd, 2-0 to England.
 Garry stepped out the room and Todd told his grandad not to worry about Garry, he would be okay, and it was okay to go now.
 Eric passed away a couple of minutes before 9pm on Tuesday 29 June with Garry and Todd by his side.
-He got his wish to die at home and it was literally football 'til he died.
+He got his wish to die at home and it was literally 'football til he died'.
 Katie and Elisa made Eric look smart as he would never leave the house without a tie or a shave.
 I don't know whether it is an Italian custom but Elisa said it was customary to walk Eric out as he left the house for the last time.
 It was moving to be stood with Eric's old business partner and great friend's daughter in that moment just before midnight.
 Some people come into your life at just the right moment and I will never forget the kindness of Katie and Elisa who were our rocks during such a difficult time.

 A joint funeral service was held for both our parents in July 2021.
 Eric's cousin confided the name of Eric's father at the funeral, a long-kept family secret which had been revealed by Aunt Daisy to her son just before she died.